iliasam/opendous-jtag-xvc/README.md

 # opendous-jtag-xvc
-XVC (Xilinx Virtual Cable) plugin working with opendous-jtag adapter.
+XVC (Xilinx Virtual Cable) plugin working with opendous-jtag adapter (at90usb162 based).

 Tested with IMPACT and ChipScope.